Content-based Wake-up for Energy-efficient and Timely Top-k IoT Sensing Data Retrieval: Analysis

 Let $g(\Omega_{k}^{*})$ be the \gls{k-qaoi} when the sink collects data from the subset of nodes belonging to the top-$k$ set $\Omega_{k}^{*}$, where $\Omega_{k}^{*} \subseteq \Omega_{k}$.
 Then, the following statement is always true: $g(\Omega_{k}^{*}) \geq g(\Omega_{k})$.
 Under the collision model, at most one node can transmit its packet with the length of $L$.
 Then, the minimum value of \gls{k-qaoi} that the system can achieve is expressed as Eq.~\eqref{eq:genie_k_QAoI}, in which only the $k$ nodes belonging to the top-$k$ set access the channel in order and deliver its fresh data with respect to the deadline.
 Therefore, Eq.~\eqref{eq:genie_k_QAoI} is the lower bound of \gls{k-qaoi}.
 The total energy consumption of the Genie-aided scheme can be expressed as:

-Accordingly, the lower bound of the energy consumption can be derived as follows.
+Accordingly, the lower bound on the energy consumption can be derived as follows.
+Here, we are interested in a lower bound on the energy consumption given $k$ that achieves the lower bound of \gls{k-qaoi} $\tilde{\Delta}_{k}(k)$ in Eq.~\eqref{eq:genie_k_QAoI}.
 Let $O(K_{1})$ be the total energy consumption when the sink collects data from $K_{1} \geq k$ sensor nodes under the same access protocol.
 Then, the following statement is always true: $O(K_{1}) \geq O(k)$.
 Therefore, Eq.~\eqref{eq:genie_ene} is the lower bound of total energy consumption under the lower bound of \gls{k-qaoi}, in which the nodes in $\Omega_{k}$ activate their main radio only in their allocated slots.

+Finally, it is worth emphasizing that the genie-aided scheme cannot be implemented in practice, since it relies on the assumption of having a perfect and instantaneous observation of the status of the nodes, including those that belong to the top-$k$ set.